joltwallet/esp_littlefs/README.md

 coredump, data, coredump, 0x3F0000,0x10000,
 ```

-Add in the CMakeList.txt in the root directory file the following 2 lines:
+Add in the CMakeList.txt in the root directory of the project the following 2 lines:
 ```
 cmake_minimum_required(VERSION 3.16.0)
 include($ENV{IDF_PATH}/tools/cmake/project.cmake)